YonasBerhe/umBlog/_posts/2016-1-20-How-form-questions.md

 ---
 layout: post
 title: 'Naming Conventions, Numbering Systems, & File & Folder Structures'
-date: '2016-1-20 time here'
+date: '2016-1-20 20:39:03'
 categories: UX
 ---

-- This is important to defend conclutions, being able to document things and times completed will allow you to show things tested.
+- Its important to defend conclusions, being able to document things by time and date will allow you to show things tested.

-- A good naming coventions seem related
+- Great naming convention is necceary

 - People should be able to find things made by you because of a good naming Conventions